SUNDAY MORNING, March 29, 2026

 PLENARY 3 Emerging Strategies for AKI Studies

-Co-Chairs: Peter Pickkers and Mark Hepokoski
+Co-Chairs: Samir Parikh and Mark Hepokoski

 1:35-1:55 Urine Oxygen Tension: A Physiologic Marker for AKI – Nuttha Lumertugul